thetrueoneshots/CubeMegaMod/README.md

 **Be safe and back up your save data when playing with mods**

 ### Features
 Features of this mod include sea exploration, lore interactions and combat improvements.
+This mods also allowins the user to select which parts of the mod they want to have enabled while playing the game.
+These preferences will be saved and taken next time you start up the game.

 **NOTE THAT EVERY SEPERATE FEATURE CAN BE DISABLED WITH THE CHAT**